chaukhoa97/portfolio-v2/docs/Next.js/page-rendering.md

 ### Introduction

-> **SSG** is the pre-rendering method that generates the HTML at build time.
+> **SSG** generates the HTML at build time.
 The pre-rendered HTML is then reused on each request.

 **Usage**: Dùng cho những page có content ít/kbh thay đổi: FAQ, Policy,...